Michael1119/midtermForMATH3013/README.md

 * .get_h : return step size
 * .get_n : return number of steps
 * .get_x : return initial condition
-* .get_filename : return output filename
+* .get_filename : return output filename (default is "lorenz" / "cooling")

 RungeKutta(int order) : create a RK method with a specific order of local truncation error (up to 4)
 * .solve(lorenz / cooling) : solve the first order ODE system and save the results to the output file